Kuldeepmali/mosaic-pm/specification-discussions/20200309-dx-mosaic-testnet-gen1.md

 12. As a user, I should be able to withdraw the ERC20(base token) from the ConsensusCogateway and receive them as base token on the origin chain
 13. As a developer, I should be able to deploy any contracts to the metachain
 14. As a user, I should be able to view transactions on the block explorer
-15. As a user, I should be able to send any valid transactions to any metachain.
+15. As a user, I should be able to send any valid transactions to any metachain